amolabs/docs/protocol.md

 	- `"cancel"`
 	- `"revoke"`

-`_sender_address_` identifies the sender or originator of this transaction. `"nonce"` is a ***random*** byte sequence with the length of 20 bytes represented by HEX-encoding(See [Replay Attack](#replay-attack)). `"params"` is a HEX-encoded JSON object, which is different for each transaction type. `"fee"` represents a specific amount of money expected to get transferred to a block validator after the transaction is committed to a block.
+`_sender_address_` identifies the sender or originator of this transaction. `"nonce"` is a ***random*** byte sequence with the length of 20 bytes represented by HEX-encoding(See [Replay Attack](#replay-attack)). `"params"` is a HEX-encoded JSON object, which is different for each transaction type. `"fee"` represents a specific amount of money expected to get transferred to a block proposer after the transaction is committed to a block.

 - transfer body:
 ```json